Beaver Country Day School

-Beaver Country Day School is an independent, college-preparatory day school for students in grades 6 through 12 founded in 1920.
+Beaver Country Day School is an independent, college-preparatory day school for students in grades 6 through 12, founded in 1920.
 The school is located on a 17 acre campus in the village of Chestnut Hill, Massachusetts, near Boston.
 Beaver is a member of the Cum Laude Society, the Independent Curriculum Group, and the National Association of Independent Schools.
 Beaver is accredited by the New England Association of Schools.

 History

-Beaver was incorporated as an elementary school and an all-girls' high school in 1920 by a group of parents who were interested in progressive education and the Country Day School movement.
+Beaver was incorporated as an elementary school and an all-girls high school in 1920 by a group of parents who were interested in progressive education and the Country Day School movement.

-The school took its name in Boston, where some of the founders had been involved with a school for younger children later referred to as "Little Beaver."
+The school was named in Boston, where some of the founders had been involved with a school for younger children, later referred to as "Little Beaver."

+The school's name is loosely related to the Boston Tea Party.
+The brig Beaver was one of the three ships involved in the Boston Tea Party.
+A pier near Beacon Hill was later named after the ship.
+The pier became a street, Beaver Place, after the Back Bay landfill effort.
+The original school was founded on Beaver Place in 1920, and later moved to Brookline, MA, while still retaining the name Beaver.

-Beaver's first head of school was Eugene Randolph Smith, a progressive educator and a follower of the educational reformer John Dewey; Smith had previously been head of the Park School of Baltimore.
-The school opened in a facility in Brookline, and moved to the present Chestnut Hill campus in the mid-1920s.
-Crosby Hodgman succeeded Smith as headmaster in 1943 and led the school until 1967, when Donald Nickerson became head.
+Beaver's first school principal was Eugene Randolph Smith, a progressive educator and a follower of the educational reformer John Dewey; Smith had previously been head of the Park School of Baltimore.
+The school opened in a facility in Brookline and moved to the present Chestnut Hill campus in the mid-1920s.
+Crosby Hodgman succeeded Smith as headmaster in 1943 and led the school until 1967 when Donald Nickerson became head.
 Nickerson resigned in 1973 and was succeeded by Philip E. McCurdy.
-McCurdy's successor, Jerome B. Martin led the school from 1985 until 1992, when Peter R. Hutton, took over.
-Peter Hutton stepped down in June 2020, and Kim Samson took over as Head of School.
+McCurdy's successor, Jerome B. Martin led the school from 1985 until 1992, when Peter R. Hutton took over.
+Peter Hutton stepped down in June 2020, and Kim Samson succeeded him as Head of School.
+After five years in the role, Samson retired in June 2025, and Sarah Pelmas is now serving as Interim Head of School.

-From the 1930s into the early 1940s Beaver was part of the Eight-Year Study, an educational experiment to test the efficacy of progressive education.
+From the 1930s into the early 1940s, Beaver was part of the Eight-Year Study, an educational experiment to test the efficacy of progressive education.
 The school adopted coeducation in 1971.

 Painter Beatrice Van Ness founded the art department at the school in 1921 and remained on the faculty until 1949.